 Mira Skyles works with neurotics, pathological liars, and psychopaths.
 On the surface, she performs admirably and is a highly-respected criminal psychologist.
 But, because of her past, she struggles with her inner demons.
 The suspected serial killer assigned to her by court order is mysterious and charming.
 Against her better judgment, Mira finds herself falling in love.

-The theme: How do children cope with horror?
+The theme: How do children cope with sexual trauma?
 What is the mental and spiritual path to recovery, to revenge, to love, to redemption?

 The idea for God, Sex & Psychosis developed while I was at the University of Oregon, where I graduated with a bachelor of science degree in psychology.
 A course on abnormal psychology had spawned the idea for a murder mystery and a character with dissociative identity disorder.
 My research and interviews with psychiatrists and psychologists who’ve treated patients with DID has enriched the story.
 The manuscript has also been read for accuracy by a deputy defender attorney in the California Office of the State Public Defender, who represented death row inmates, including serial killers, in their post-conviction appeals.

 The poem In a Dark Time, by Theodore Roethke, says, “What is madness but nobility of soul at odds with circumstance?”
 This epigraph sums up the epic struggle these central characters face.
 To varying degrees, I believe, we are all a bit crazy and comprised of multiple personalities.
 God, Sex & Psychosis aims to demonstrate this premise by telling a thought-provoking story that entertains, educates, and inspires.